 - Write down the behaviors in the form of behavior goals using the SMART-ER Goal Setting method outlined in step 3.

-Step 3: The SMART-ER Method for Personal Trainer Goal Setting
+Step 3: The SMART-ER Method for Identifying Personal Training Goals

 - Brainstorm places, people, products, and practices that can provide support toward goal achievement